MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation: Experiments Results

 \section{Experiments \& Results}

-First, we visualize the obtained representations of DCE MRI from the trained image encoder using t-SNE decomposition \cite{tSNE2008}. \figureref{fig:tsnes} shows the different obtained reduced feature spaces by the model trained on all available clinical and biological variables ($n_{cl} = 4$), adding colormaps related to the different clinical and biological variables of interest.
+First, we visualize the representations of DCE MRI from the trained image encoder using t-SNE decomposition \cite{tSNE2008}. \figureref{fig:tsnes} shows the different reduced feature spaces obtained by the model trained on all available clinicobiological variables ($n_{cl} = 4$), projected specifically and adding colormaps for each attribute.
+We evaluate the clustering of the imaging features toward the clinicobiological information covered by our weak text annotations, adding augmented images to check the tendency better.
 While the continuous variables were categorized and transformed to medical prompts, MEDIMP image encoder demonstrates relevant representations towards (B) the GFR and (C) the Creat.
 The t-SNE decomposition does not reveal favorable representations regarding (D) Donor's Age.
-On the contrary, the obtained feature space serves well the (A) Exam date information, where we retrieve better clustered very early exams (D15, blue) and late exams (M12, red), due to their respective distance to the transplantation surgery.
+On the contrary, the obtained feature space serves well the (A) Exam date information, where we retrieve better clustered very early exams (D15, red) and late exams (M12, blue) due to their respective distance to the transplantation surgery.

-\paragraph{Downstream task and metrics.} We evaluate MEDIMP on the downstream task of serum creatinine (Creat) prediction from the imaging features of $4$ follow-up exams using a light transformer architecture and tailored for missing follow-up exams, proposed by \citet{Milecki2022}.
-In clinical practice, Creat results from blood tests and is a primary indicator of kidney function.
-The binary classification downstream task is obtained when binarizing the Creat value using a threshold of $110 \mu mol.L^{-1}$ at different prediction dates.
-The Creat target prediction value is calculated as the mean over an interval of three months before and after the prediction dates.
-To make the task more challenging, we evaluate the performance of the representations at $2$, $3$, and $4$ years post-transplantation and also report the mean over the three predictions, for the $28$ test subjects.
-The two evaluation metrics used were the F1 score and the area under the receiver operating characteristic curve (ROC AUC).
+\paragraph{Downstream task and metrics.} We evaluate MEDIMP on the downstream task of serum creatinine (Creat) prediction from the imaging features of $4$ follow-up exams using a light transformer architecture tailored for missing follow-up exams, proposed by \citet{Milecki2022}.
+Following the authors' evaluation, 10-fold cross-validation was performed on the training set, and results for the main models are summarised in Appendix \ref{AppendixD}.
+To make the task more challenging, we evaluate the performance of the representations at $2$, $3$, and $4$ years post-transplantation and also report the mean over the three predictions for the $28$ test subjects.
+The two evaluation metrics used were the F1 score and the area under the receiver operating characteristic curve (AUC).